 Help Make Research More Transparent and More Accessible

-Opening up access to research has the potential breed innovation and maximize impact, reaching a wider audience that can apply knowledge towards building a Culture of Health.
+Opening up access to research has the potential to breed innovation and maximize impact, reaching a wider audience that can apply knowledge toward building a Culture of Health.

 Tradition in almost any discipline can be a solid foundation on which to soar, but it can also be confining, an easy excuse to tamp down on new ideas.
 When we think about how science advances, there is something to be said for giving tradition its due while also having the flexibility to embrace new approaches.

 Historically, researchers have shielded their data, methods, tools, and findings until they have been submitted for peer review and published in an academic journal.
 The publisher has generally then made the articles available only to readers with a subscription.